molikto/mlang/README.md

 we don't allow parameterized ones yet. but this is a easy fix

+#### native pattern matching

+our pattern matching is NOT compiled to a case tree, but are [overlapping and order independent](https://link.springer.com/chapter/10.1007/978-3-642-54833-8_6), but these has some problems: pattern matching can stuck on constructors, this causes some problems... so be careful

 ### conversion checking

 the conversion checking is type directed conversion checking, but as we use hoas, open variables have a nominal equality, and we don't do index shuffling